emmanuellfc/emmanuellfc/README.md

 I'm a physicists and:

-- 🔭 I’m currently working on my masters degre, I'm interested in soft condensed matter.
+- 🔭 I’m currently working on my PhD degree, I'm a first year student at Tufts University, and I'm interested in soft condensed matter, but also in some weird mathematics, such as differential forms.
-- 🌱 I’m currently learning Machine Learning, Julia, C++, and some other things that someday could be useful.
+- 🌱 I’m currently learning Machine Learning, Julia, C, C++, and some other things that someday could be useful.

 <!--